nnstreamer/nntrainer/README.md

 ![GitHub issues](https://img.shields.io/github/issues/nnstreamer/nntrainer)
 ![GitHub pull requests](https://img.shields.io/github/issues-pr/nnstreamer/nntrainer)

-NNtrainer is Software Framework for Training Neural Network Models on Devices.
+NNtrainer is a Software Framework for Training Neural Network Models on Devices.

 ## Overview

 NNtrainer is an Open Source Project.
-The aim of the NNtrainer is to develop Software Framework to train neural network model on embedded devices which has relatively limited resources.
-Rather than training the whole layers, NNtrainer trains only one or a few layers added after the feature extractor.
+The aim of the NNtrainer is to develop a Software Framework to train neural network models on embedded devices which have relatively limited resources.
+Rather than training whole layers of a network, NNtrainer trains only one or a few layers of the layers added after a feature extractor.

-Even though it trains part of the neural network models, NNtrainer requires quite a lot of functionalities to train from common neural network frameworks.
-By implementing them, it is good enough to run several examples which can help to understand how it works.
-There are k-NN, Neural Network, Logistic Regression and Reinforcement Learning with CartPole in Applications directory and some of them use Mobilenet V2 with tensorflow-lite as a feature extractor.
-All of them tested on Galaxy S8 with Android and PC (Ubuntu 16.04).
+Even though NNTrainer can be used to train sub-models, it requires implementation of additional functionalities to train models obtained from other machine learning and deep learning libraries.
+In the current version, various machine learning algorithms such as k-Nearest Neighbor (k-NN), Neural Networks, Logistic Regression and Reinforcement Learning algorithms are implemented.
+We also provide examples for various tasks such as transfer learning of models.
+In some of these examples, deep learning models such as Mobilenet V2 trained with Tensorflow-lite, are used as feature extractors.
+All of these tested on Galaxy S8 with Android and PC (Ubuntu 16.04).

 ## Maintainer
 * [Jijoong Moon](https://github.com/jijoongmoon)